-Creating a supportive and accepting environment for LGBTQ+ employees allows them to bring their true selves to work.
-This toolkit is designed to provide some ideas on how each agency can take small steps to acknowledge and show support for the LGBTQ+ community during Pride Month.
+Creating a supportive and accepting environment for 2SLGBTQ+ employees allows them to bring their true selves to work.
+This toolkit is designed to provide ideas on how each agency can take steps to acknowledge and show support for the 2SLGBTQ+ community during Pride Month.